Skip to content

 0.5 / 1

-The company reports its commitment to prohibiting wildlife hunting, but only in HCV set aside areas.
+The company commits to prohibit wildlife hunting, but only in HCV set-aside areas.

 • HCV, HCS and impact assessments HCV, HCS and impact assessments